When the sun comes out, the ocean off of Waimanalo (Oahu) glows electric blue.

 Looking back toward Makapu’u we could see Tom up on the ridgeline.
 There’s a launch pad for hang gliders and paragliders up there.
 On certain days you can watch them jump off the mountain and soar.

-At some point you’ll hit this concrete runway that some hipster vandal has decided to give a name.
+We hit a concrete runway that some hipster vandal has decided to give a name.
 Tom speculated that this might have been used as a platform for cables that used to run up the mountain.
+(Note: this area is off limits and no longer accessible to hikers.)

 We walked out to the edge to get some shots.